 Majestic tall ships, a charming Grade II listed harbour and a Poldark connection are just a few of the reasons that you'll want to head to Charlestown in South Cornwall for your next holiday.
 Having started as the tiny fishing port of West Polmear with a population of just nine people, it's now a thriving village which welcomes thousands of visitors every year.
-The harbour and surroundings retain much of their Georgian character with beautiful period properties sitting side by side with traditional stone fishermen's cottages and harbourside inns.
+The beautiful harbour and surroundings retain much of their Georgian character with beautiful period properties sitting side by side with traditional stone fishermen's cottages and harbourside inns.

 Widely known as a popular filming location, with the brooding drama of Poldark shooting many of its scenes here, the village has provided the background for many other TV series and films, including Hornblower, Mansfield Park, Alice in Wonderland and even Dr Who.